-- RE researchers working on the development of media or game-based RE tools, techniques, and methods; - RE researchers and practitioners investigating the deployment of the products of the above RE research in industry;
+- RE researchers working on the development of media or game-based RE tools, techniques, and methods; - RE researchers and practitioners investigating the deployment of the products of the above RE research in industry; - RE practitioners with experiences in the selection of RE tools, techniques, and methods for specific projects; - RE trainers seeking to explore and gain feedback on innovative media or gamebased ideas. - A background in pedagogy, semiology, game- or communication-design would be a plus!

-- RE practitioners with experiences in the selection of RE tools, techniques, and methods for specific projects; - RE trainers seeking to explore and gain feedback on innovative media or gamebased ideas. - Backgrounds in pedagogy, semiology, game- or communication-design is a plus! - The workshop will be open to attendees without workshop papers to enable anybody who is interested in gaining new ideas for practice and training to participate in and contribute to the interactive sessions.
+The workshop will be open to attendees without workshop papers to enable anybody who is interested in gaining new ideas for practice and training to participate in and contribute to the interactive sessions.

-Workshop Paper Format and Evaluation
+Paper Evaluation